dashdotrobot/bicyclewheel/content/articles/articles/measuring-rim-stiffness.md

   <div class="col-sm-6"><img class="img-fluid" alt="Deformation under combined load" src="{filename}/images/intro-to-app/asymm_rad_lat_torque_def.png" /></div>
 </div>

-Some wheelbuilders advocate using a different spoke pattern on the drive side and non-drive side
+Some wheelbuilders advocate using a different spoke pattern on the drive side and non-drive side.
+For example, using radial spokes on the drive-side can slightly increase the spoke angle, and therefore decrease the difference between DS and NDS tensions.
+This means that virtually all of the torque is transferred by the NDS spokes.

+If a lateral load is added (maybe due to skidding or tipping the bike while traveling forwards), the spokes increase in tension on one side and decrease on the other side to balance the side load.
+The wheel is very flexible in the lateral direction and lateral loads can easily cause spokes to buckle or the rim to collapse.
+In this case, the lateral deformation is so large that the radial deformation cannot be seen in the plot at all.